What is a needs assessment for?

 If you’re eligible to receive local authority care services either at home or in a care home (but see below if you live in Northern Ireland or Scotland), your financial position will be taken into account.
 This usually happens before the care plan is drawn up, so be prepared to discuss your financial situation and provide details of income (including state and, if relevant, private pensions), and any savings you may have.

-In Scotland, people aged 65 and over who are assessed as needing services defined as personal care should not be charged for these services; the same applies for people of any age who are assessed as needing services defined as nursing care.
-The amount an individual contributes towards the remainder of their care home costs, covering accommodation, utilities and meals, will be determined following a financial assessment of your income and assets.
+In Scotland, people who are assessed as needing personal care or nursing care should not be charged for these services.
+The amount an individual contributes towards the remainder of their care costs, including accommodation, utilities, meals and so on, will be determined following a financial assessment of their income and assets.
 More information on this is available on the Scottish Government’s website.

-In Wales, regardless of your savings you will never have to pay more than £60 per week towards the cost of personal care services you have been assessed as needing.
+In Wales, regardless of your savings you will never have to pay more than £100 per week towards the cost of personal care services you have been assessed as needing.
 Support services that are not classed as personal care (meals and laundry, for example) may take total charges above £100 per week.

-- Your GP or adult social care services.
-If you’re not able to do this, they can give a friend or relative permission to arrange it on your behalf (and, if relevant, they may also want to have the carer’s assessment done at the same time).
+- Contact your GP or adult social care services.
+If you’re not able to do this yourself, a friend or relative can arrange it on your behalf (and, if relevant, they may want to request a carer’s assessment at the same time).

-- Your local authority website (in Northern Ireland and most areas of Wales, this isn’t possible).
+- Apply through your local authority’s website (in Northern Ireland and most areas of Wales, this isn’t always possible).